livz/livz.github.io/_posts/2017-09-17-hacking-gnome-minesweeper.md

 [![](/assets/images/mines/calc-small.png)](/assets/images/mines/calc.png)

 ## Static analysis
 To be able to mess with objects in memory, we need to understand the internals of Minesweeper first.
 Luckily, the source code is available [online](https://github.com/GNOME/gnome-mines).
 The goal for this section is to perform simple identification of data structures in memory, like obtaining the number of mines and details of the board (width, height) for example.
-Let's begin.

-* From gtk-parasite we can see that the mine field is stored in a *MinefieldView* class.
+* From gtkparasite we can see that the mine field is stored in a *MinefieldView* class.
 This will be the starting point.
-In the source code ([minefield.vala](https://github.com/GNOME/gnome-mines/blob/3190bf2afee96110ad15bb10016c10396d107830/src/minefield.vala) we see however that all the interesting fields are stored in a *minefield* class:
+In the source code ([minefield.vala](https://github.com/GNOME/gnome-mines/blob/3190bf2afee96110ad15bb10016c10396d107830/src/minefield.vala)) we see however that all the interesting fields are stored in a *minefield* class:
 ```c
 public class Minefield : Object
 {